-At this point we present some robustness checks on the empirical test specification presented in Table 2.
-To begin with, the specification of the dependent variable in Table 2 takes the view that bank managers at the margin respond to stock market signals by changing the volume of loans they make relative to the change in their total assets.
-For this to be a valid measure of the portfolio choice variable it is necessary that ΔA not be negative or zero.
-In our sample time period ΔA was never negative or close to zero.
-Bank assets along with deposits grew throughout the sample time period.
-Nevertheless, it might be useful to present some results for an alternative specification of the portfolio choice variable as a check on the results presented in Table 2.
-One possible choice here is the change in the ratio of loans to total assets, or, $\Delta(\text{Loans/A})$.
-The results for this alternative specification of the dependent variable for the two sample time periods are presented in Table 3.
+At this point we present some robustness checks on the empirical test specification presented in Table 1.
+To begin with, the specification of the dependent variable in Table 1 takes the view that bank managers at the margin respond to stock market signals by changing the volume of loans they make relative to the change in their total assets.
+For this to be a valid measure of the portfolio choice variable it is necessary that $\Delta A$ not be negative or zero.
+In our sample time period $\Delta A$ was never negative or close to zero.
+Bank assets along with deposits and the monetary base grew throughout the sample time period as a result of Federal Reserve policy.
+Nevertheless, it might be useful to present some results for an alternative specification of the portfolio choice variable as a check on the results presented in Table 1.
+One possible choice here is the change in the ratio of loans to total assets, or, $\Delta(Loans/A)$ .
+The results for this alternative specification of the dependent variable for the two sample time periods are presented in Table 2.

-The results in Table 3 indicate that all of the estimated coefficients on the three stock market variables are positive, and for the ΔSP and SP^{cyc} measures the estimated coefficients are statistically significant.
-Moreover with the exception of the $\Delta[SP{t-1}/(Div+RE)t]$ measure of the stock market variable, the estimated coefficients are larger for the sample time period that predates the FDIC Improvement Act.
-This was also the case in Table 2 when $(\Delta Loans/\Delta A)$ was the dependent variable.
-The results in Table 3 do not reject the portfolio allocation hypothesis presented in Section II.
+The results in Table 2 indicate that all of the estimated coefficients on the three stock market variables are positive, and for the $\Delta SP$ and $SP^{cyc}$ measures the estimated coefficients are statistically significant.
+Moreover with the exception of the $\Delta [SP{t-1}/(Div+RE)t]$ measure of the stock market variable, the estimated coefficients are larger for the sample time period that predates the FDIC Improvement Act.
+This was also the case in Table 1 when ( $\Delta Loans/\Delta A$ ) was the dependent variable.
+The results in Table 2 do not reject the portfolio allocation hypothesis presented in Section II.